Forest games for young and old: you need to know these 9 great forest games! - NIKIN CH

 7. connect leaves

-This leaf game is quite simple, for which you simply have to tear a collection of different kinds of leaves into two halves each.
-In a first step, the children should put the halves back together - and then find out to which Tree the leaf belongs.
+This leaf game is very simple and involves simply tearing a collection of different leaves in half.
+As a first step, the children should put the halves back together again - and then find out which Tree the leaf belongs to.

-The forest is not as quiet as it seems.
+The forest is nowhere near as quiet as it seems.
 If children sit down with their eyes closed and listen, they can listen for different sounds: the wind in the leaves, the murmur of streams, birdsong.
-The simple game is also a simple mindfulness exercise in which the older children can also participate.
+This simple game is also a simple exercise in mindfulness that even the grown-ups can join in with.

 The popular guessing game "What am I?" can also be played in the forest.
-Each child gets a sign stuck on his/her back on which a plant or animal is named.
-As the questions progress, each participant has to find out from the others who or what he/she is - but the other children are only allowed to answer yes or no. A fun and entertaining game that not only little children will enjoy.
+Each child is given a sign to stick on their back on which a plant or animal is named.
+As the questions progress, each participant has to find out from the others who or what he/she is - but the other children are only allowed to answer yes or no. A fun and entertaining game that not only young children will love.

 Son and mother hiking